threekd/my-docs/docs/Archive/EnglishPod.md

 A: Really?
 What's he like?
 You have to **fill me in**.

 B: Actually, he's a bit strange.
 I don't know...
-I've got **a bad feeling** about him.
+I've just got **a bad feeling** about him.

 A: Really?
 Why?